thescientress/web-dev/index.md

 > ### State Channels
 >
-> aeternity can scale to billions
+> æternity can scale to billions
 > of transactions with off-chain
 > State Channels.
 [Read more](https://github.com/aeternity/protocol/tree/master/channels)